EDI-Systems/M7M02_Ammonite/README.md

 ### Prerequisites

 &ensp;&ensp;&ensp;&ensp;You need to choose a hardware platform listed above to run the tests.
-This general-purpose OS focuses on high-performance MCU and CPUs and do not concentrate on lower-end MCUs or legacy MPUs.
-Do not use QEMU simulator to test the projects because they do not behave correctly in many scenarios.

-&ensp;&ensp;&ensp;&ensp;If you do not have a standalone software platform, you can also use VMMs such as VMware and Virtual Box to try out the x86-64 ISO image.

-&ensp;&ensp;&ensp;&ensp;Other platform supports should be simple to implement, however they are not scheduled yet.
-For Cortex-M or 16-bit microcontrollers, go [M5P1_MuProkaron](https://github.com/EDI-Systems/M5P1_MuProkaron) _Real-Time Kernel_ instead; M5P1 supports all Cortex-Ms and some Cortex-Rs, though without memory protection support.
+M7M1 is also needed t run the tests.

 ### Compilation
-**For MCUs**
 &ensp;&ensp;&ensp;&ensp;The **Vendor Toolchain** or **GNU Makefile** projects for various microcontrollers are available in the **_Project_** folder.
 Refer to the readme files in each folder for specific instructions about how to run them.
 However, keep in mind that some examples may need vendor-specific libraries such as the STM HAL.
 Some additional drivers may be required too.

-**For application processors**
-&ensp;&ensp;&ensp;&ensp;Only GNU makefile projects will be provided, and only GCC is supported at the moment.
-Other compilers may also be supported as long as it conforms to the GCC conventions.

 ### Running the tests
 &ensp;&ensp;&ensp;&ensp;To run the sample programs, simply download them into the development board and start step-by-step debugging.
 All hardware the example will use is the serial port, and it is configured for you in the example.